CoppolaFrancesco/CADD-workflow/README.md

 ./run-boltz.sh
 ```

-At the end, we will see in the main boltz folder the file `list_with_affinities_boltz.csv`.
+At the end, we will see in the main `boltz/` folder the file `list_with_affinities_boltz.csv`.

-'list-sorted.csv' and `list-best10.csv`.
-In this case, the sorting is based on the average binding energy obtained by both methods.

-Finally, we can run DeepChem and RDKit for sorting the molecules and the additional properties calculation
+We can now run the `sorting.py` and `additional-descriptors.py` files to rank the molecules and calculate additional properties using DeepChem and RDKit.

 ```
 conda activate deepchem_env